TanaroSch/Clipboard-Regex-Replace-2/README.md

   Displays a toast notification to show successful replacement and configuration changes.
 The notification now prompts to view changes via the systray.

 - **System Tray Icon:**
-  Runs in the background with a system tray icon and provides a menu for quick actions like managing secrets, opening the configuration file, reloading configuration, viewing last changes, reverting clipboard, and exiting the application.
+  Runs in the background with a system tray icon and provides a menu for quick actions like managing secrets, adding simple rules, opening the configuration file, reloading configuration, viewing last changes, reverting clipboard, and exiting the application.

 - **Change Details Viewer:**
   After a replacement occurs, view a detailed HTML report showing a summary of changes and a line-by-line diff of the original versus modified text, opened in your default web browser.